ronf/asyncssh/docs/index.rst

 connection when it receives EOF.
 Note that this is not an interactive application, so no echoing of user input is provided.
-You'll need to have the SSH client read from a file or pipe rather than the terminal for this to work right.
+You'll need to have the SSH client read from a file or pipe rather than the terminal or tell it not to allocate a pty for this to work right.

    .. include:: ../examples/math_server.py
       :literal: